John Millman: Personal life

+Millman is a longtime tennis commentator with Australian sports broadcasters.

 Junior career

 Millman made his ITF junior tournament debut in Darwin as a 15-year-old in 2004 and reached the quarterfinals.
 He made his junior Grand Slam debut at the 2006 Australian Open.
 He won his first junior tournament in June 2006 at a tournament held in New Caledonia.
 He then won his next two tournaments in a row held in Fiji and New Zealand respectively.
 He competed in his last junior tournament at the 2007 Australian Open.